silverstripe/silverstripe-fulltextsearch/docs/en/01_getting_started.md

 - Install Solr 4
 - Set up a daemon to run Solr on startup
 - Start Solr
-- Enable `FulltextSearchable` in your `_config.php` (and create one if you don't have one)
+- Configure Solr in your `_config.php` (and create one if you don't have one)
+- Create a DefaultIndex
+- Run a [Solr Configure](03_configuration.md#solr-configure) and a [Solr Reindex](03_configuration.md#solr-reindex)

-The simply adding `$SearchForm` to a template and flushing the template cache should add a search text box to your site.
+You'll then need to build a search form and results display that suits the functionality of your site.

+// TODO update me when https://github.com/silverstripe/silverstripe-fulltextsearch/pull/216 is merged